vishalpansare-dev/TMT/README.md

-# Manual Test Execution Tool
+# TestEase Manual Execution Tool

 A web-based tool for manual test execution using only HTML, CSS, and JavaScript (no frameworks or build tools).